2pisoftware/cmfive-boilerplate/CONTRIBUTING.md

 10. Your changes will be merged into the develop branch
 11. Upon release, the develop branch will be merged into the main branch

+Please keep issues that are related to your PR updated.